 - I was back to normal very quickly, but my back was stiff for quite a while

-Content used with permission from the Royal College of Anaesthetists website: Headache after an epidural or spinal anaesthetic.
+Content used with permission from the Royal College of Anaesthetists website: Headache after an epidural or spinal anaesthetic (July 2012, due for review July 2017).
 Copyright for this leaflet is with the Royal College of Anaesthetists.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.